taprootactivation/Taproot-Activation/README.md

   ------

 A softfork is a change to the bitcoin protocol wherein only previously valid blocks/transactions are made invalid.
 Since old nodes will recognize the new blocks as valid, a softfork is backward-compatible.
-See more here: https://en.bitcoin.it/wiki/Softfork
+See more here: [Soft fork bitcoin wiki]https://en.bitcoin.it/wiki/Softfork

 Soft forks can be activated in several ways.
 Several of the previous soft forks have been activated using BIP 9 (Bitcoin Improvement Proposal 9), which requires a (super)majority of miners (by hash power) to signal support for the upgrade.
 A proposed alternative is BIP 8, which could activate the upgrade after some time even without a (super)majority of miners signaling support.
 There are also ideas to combine BIP 9-style activation with BIP 8-style activation.